 The Deep Plane Facelift Procedure

 The deep plane facelift surgery goes beneath the superficial musculoaponeurotic system (SMAS), releasing key ligaments and repositioning deeper facial tissues.
-This method allows for significant lifting of the midface and neck while minimizing tension on the skin itself.
+This is a more comprehensive facelift and allows for significant lifting of the midface and neck while minimizing tension on the skin itself.
 The dissection occurs in a deeper anatomical plane, which offers longer-lasting, more natural results.
-Compared to a mini facelift, it’s more technically demanding and involves more extensive internal adjustment, contributing to a longer recovery but delivering more dramatic facial rejuvenation.
+Compared to a mini facelift, it’s more technically demanding and involves more extensive internal adjustment, contributing to a longer recovery but delivering more comprehensive rejuvenation.

 The Mini Facelift Procedure